Justbigmack/CRWN-Clothing/README.md

 # CRWN Clothing

 Welcome to CRWN Clothing.
-CRWN Clothing is an e-commerce Progressice Web Application that allows users to purchase clothes easily.
+CRWN Clothing is an e-commerce Progressive Web Application that allows users to purchase clothes easily.

 ## Demo